obronchain/BS21_ches2020CTF/README.rst

    python3 attack.py -d <D> -n <n1,n2,n3,..>

 where `ni` is the number of points to consider for the attack.
 The attacks are performed on each of the 5 datasets.
+For each attacks, the scripts displays the correct key, the key guess with highest probability and the correct key rank (which corresponds to the enumeration power needed by the evalutor to recover the key).

 .. image:: .figs/attack.gif